pivotal/blog/content/post/concourse-no-elb.md

 <sup>[[ELB-pricing]](#ELB-pricing)</sup> of a Concourse deployment.

-*[For users who have deployed Concourse manually (i.e. without BOSH), this blog post may also be of value: the nginx configuration below may be used as an `nginx.conf` to provide an SSL front-end to the Concourse server]*
+*[For users who have deployed Concourse manually (i.e. without BOSH), this blog post may also be of value: the nginx configuration below can be used as an `nginx.conf` to provide an SSL front-end to the Concourse server]*

 ### 0. Pre-requisites